Experienced Legal Representation For Jones Act Claims

 In almost all cases, an injured seaman is entitled under the maintenance and cure doctrine to have his injury-related medical expenses paid and also to receive a daily living allowance.
-In addition to these benefits, under the Jones Act a seaman injured through negligence of his employer or fellow crewman is entitled to compensation for pain and suffering, disfigurement, lost wages, future lost wage earning capacity, vocational retraining expenses, loss of enjoyment of life and future medical expenses.
+In addition to these benefits, under the Jones Act, a seaman injured through the negligence of his employer or fellow crewman is entitled to compensation for pain and suffering, disfigurement, lost wages, future lost wage-earning capacity, vocational retraining expenses, loss of enjoyment of life and future medical expenses.

 An injured seaman or fisherman should never guess about whether or not he has the right to compensation under the Jones Act.
 When injured, the seaman should consult an experienced maritime lawyer as soon as possible to learn about the rights and benefits he may have under the Jones Act.
 Don’t accept blame for a maritime injury accident that is not your fault.
 Never sign a release of your right to compensation without first discussing your maritime rights with an experienced Jones Act and maritime law injury lawyer.

-Beard’s background and experience allows him a unique connection with his clients.
-He understands you and he understand the jobs you do working aboard ships, tugs, and fishing vessels.
-Beard knows how serious injury accidents will impact you and your family the rest of your life.
-When Beard tells you he thinks you have a good case, you can be confident that opinion is based upon years of experience in handling Jones Act injury claims.
+The firm’s background and experience allow them a unique connection with their clients.
+Our attorney’s understand you, and they understand the jobs you do working aboard ships, tugs, and fishing vessels.
+Our attorney’s know how serious injury accidents will impact you and your family for the rest of your life.
+When they tell you they thinks you have a good case, you can be confident that opinion is based upon years of experience in handling Jones Act injury claims.

-Beard and his partners Lanning Trueb and Douglas Johnson have over 75 years of combined experience representing injured maritime workers.
+Our partners have over 80 years of combined experience representing injured maritime workers

-If you have been injured while working aboard a ship, tug, ferry, fishing boat, or construction barge, it is important that you fully understand your rights under Federal maritime law and the Jones Act.
-Johnson Beard & Trueb PC offers free initial consultations; call them toll free to discuss your claim at 1- 800-621-1091.
-You can trust Johnson Beard & Trueb PC to protect your rights under the Jones Act and to get you fair compensation for the injuries you have suffered.
+If you have been injured while working aboard a ship, tug, ferry, fishing boat or construction barge, it is important that you fully understand your rights under federal maritime law and the Jones Act.
+Trueb & Beard, LLC, offers free initial consultations; contact us to discuss your claim by calling 425-403-1900 or sending a message online.
+You can trust us to protect your rights under the Jones Act and to get you fair compensation for the injuries you have suffered.